danielesteban/DPES/README.md

 Dani's Portable Entertainment System
 ====================================

-64LEDs + 1 Nunchuck + 1 ATtiny85
+64 LEDs + 1 Nunchuck + 1 ATtiny85 == Unlimited hours of fun

-See DPES.ino for more info & configuration options
+See DPES.ino for more info & configuration options.

 **License:**